 Academic freedom must not be confused with institutional autonomy.
 Post-secondary institutions are autonomous to the extent that they can set policies independent of outside influence.
 That very autonomy can protect academic freedom from a hostile external environment, but it can also facilitate an internal assault on academic freedom.
 Academic freedom is a right of members of the academic staff, not of the institution.
 The employer shall not abridge academic freedom on any grounds, including claims of institutional autonomy.

-Approved by the CAUT Council, November 2011.
+Policy Statement approved by the CAUT Council, November 2011.